-I wanted to find out if using a zero client device was better than using a thin client device, and to see whether the differences would make choosing a zero client more appropriate.
+I wanted to find out if using a zero client device was better than using a thin client device.
+I also wanted to see whether the differences would make choosing a zero client more appropriate over a thin client.

 What is the Difference between the Thin Client and Zero Client?
-There are many differences zero clients have including some of the following:
+There are many differences between a thin client and a zero client from the hardware to software including the following:

 - No operating system